vmarcinko/art-of-programming/markdowns/data.md

 }
 ```

-After we **flatten** it, what would be total number of **address** CSV fields?
+After we **flatten** it, what would be total number of CSV fields?

-It would be 6 - we have 2 nested address maps, and each has 3 fields.
+It would be 8 - "name", "age", and 6 address fields, 3 in each address.

-Would their names clash?
+Those 6 address fields -  would their names clash?

 Well yeah, if we don't rename them.
 But we should rename them, like, we could add prefixes, to differentiate between 2 nested address maps,
 such as "primary-" and "secondary-" prefixes in this case: